Error codes

 flexible standard.

 Error explanations should expand on the error message and provide details about why the error occurs.
 It is not helpful for users to copy-paste a quick fix; explanations should help users understand why their code cannot be accepted by the compiler.
 Rust prides itself on helpful error messages and long-form explanations are no exception.
-However, before error explanations are overhauled1 it is a bit open as to how exactly they should be written, as always: ask your reviewer or ask around on the Rust Discord or Zulip.
+However, before error explanations are overhauled1 it is a bit open as to how exactly they should be written, as always: ask your reviewer or ask around on the Rust Zulip.

 Allocating a fresh code

-Error codes are stored in compiler/rustc_error_codes
+Error codes are stored in compiler/rustc_error_codes.

-To create a new error, you first need to find the next available
+To create a new error, you first need to find the next available code.

 ...

-To actually issue the error, you can use the struct_span_code_err!
+To actually issue the error, you can use the struct_span_code_err! macro:

 If you want to add notes or other snippets, you can invoke methods before you

-call .emit()
+.emit()

 For an example of a PR adding an error code, see #76143.